For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 8 March 2024

 In posting scores from the New Zealand/England series of 2007-08, I noticed how fast and furious the innings of 77 not out by Tim Southee was.
 Played at Napier, it was Southee’s first Test match.
 The 77, coming in 40 balls, included a sequence of 15 balls faced where Southee advanced his score from 6 to 57.
-I had a look for extremes of this type (most runs off 15 balls faced) and found it was rather dominated by New Zealanders paying at home…
+I had a look for extremes of this type (most runs off 15 balls faced) and found it was rather dominated by New Zealanders playing at home…

 Most Runs in the space of 15 balls faced in Tests